caewok/fvtt-elevation-ruler/README.md

 If you choose to move the origin token (by hitting spacebar) after measuring, the token elevation will be updated along each waypoint.

+As of v0.6.0, Elevation Ruler works with [Drag Ruler](https://github.com/manuelVo/foundryvtt-drag-ruler).

 # Installation
 Add this [Manifest URL](https://github.com/caewok/fvtt-elevation-ruler/releases/latest/download/module.json) in Foundry to install.